AdobeDocs/journey-optimizer.en/help/using/campaigns/api-triggered-campaigns.md

 1. Choose the **[!UICONTROL Marketing]** or **[!UICONTROL Transactional]** category depending on the type of communication that you want to send.

-1. Choose one of the supported channels and associated channel surface to use to send your message, then click **[!UICONTROL Create]**.
+1. Choose one of the supported channels and associated channel configuration to use to send your message, then click **[!UICONTROL Create]**.

     ![](assets/api-triggered-type.png)